Killer Shark

-Killer Shark is a 1950 American B film directed by Budd Boetticher and starring Roddy McDowall, Laurette Luez and Roland Winters.
-Charles Lang scripted the film and also appeared on it.
+Killer Shark is a 1950 American B movie directed by Budd Boetticher and starring Roddy McDowall, Laurette Luez and Roland Winters.
+Charles Lang scripted the film and also appears in it.

 Plot summary

-Shark fishermen on ocean Mexican Cantina with tequila and Mariachi music, has good scene of catching and cleaning shark.
+Ted White joins his estranged father Jeffrey aboard his shark-hunting boat.
+When Jeffrey and one of the crew are attacked and injured by a shark, Ted assembles a makeshift crew that proves to be disloyal, attempting to take control of the boat and kill Ted.
+As they approach the shore, Ted is drugged, and while he is unconscious, the catch is taken from the ship by the crew's accomplice.
+With the help of his father's crew, they confront the thieves, retrieve the illicit money and save Jeffrey's ship.

 Cast

 Production

-Budd Boetticher later recalled it "was a small picture with Roddy McDowall as the star, and I just loved him.
+Budd Boetticher later recalled: "[The film] was a small picture with Roddy McDowall as the star, and I just loved him.
 He always had his mother and father with him on the set, but he was just about to have his 21st birthday.
 So we went out on location on purpose, so that he could get out from underneath their jurisdiction and see some girls here and there.
 So we made the picture in Baja, California, and Roddy was no virgin after that."